Allan Marquand

 Allan Marquand (/ˈmɑrkwənd/; December 10, 1853 – September 24, 1924) was an art historian at Princeton University and a curator of the Princeton University Art Museum.
+Marquand is notable as one of the foremost art historians and critics of his time, and helped to popularize and establish the field in elite college campuses.
+Along with his contemporary, Harvard's Charles Eliot Norton, Marquand was the first academic to bring the serious, academic study of art history into American collegiate curricula.

 Early life

-Marquand was born on December 10, 1853 in New York City.
+Marquand was born on December 10, 1853, in New York City.
 He was a son of Elizabeth Love (née Allen) Marquand (1826–1895) and Henry Gurdon Marquand, a prominent philanthropist and art collector who served as the second president of the Metropolitan Museum of Art.
+The Marquand Family gained prominence in the silver trade, having established Marquand and Co.
+Marquand's uncle, Frederick Marquand, as well as cousin Virginia Marquand Monroe, founded Southport's Pequot Library Association.

-After graduating from Princeton in 1874, Allan obtained his Ph.D. in Philosophy at the Johns Hopkins University in 1880.
+After graduating from Princeton in 1874, Allan studied theology for three years at Princeton Seminary and the Union Theological Seminary, later travelling to study at the University of Berlin.
+He went on to be a Fellow in Philosophy and Ethics and obtain his Ph.D. in Philosophy at the Johns Hopkins University in 1880.
 His thesis, supervised by Charles Sanders Peirce, was on the logic of Philodemus.
+While there, he worked on the history of logic, and the design and function of logical machines.